Simone Biles’ Groundbreaking New Vault Sends a Message

 Yes, it’s still a work in progress; Biles finishes on a soft crash pad in a controlled over-rotation to minimize injury and strain.
 However, her amplitude is so high, and her landing form is so exquisite (look at how high that chest is!) that soon she’ll be able to land this skill on a competition mat without a problem.
 The earlier clip Biles posted, where she landed into a foam pit, could have just been goofing around.
 Now?
 Only Biles and her beguiling French coaches, Laurent and Cecile Landi, know for sure—but it sure looks like she means business.

-While the Yurckenko approach is standard for both men and women, women normally add twists into a single flip, or salto.
-A double salto from a back handspring approach has never been trained in earnest by a female gymnast.
-2012 vaulting and facial-expression legend McKayla Maroney once tried a Yurchenko double in the (easier) tucked position at a national team training camp—only to have former national team director Marta Karolyi apply a swift kibosh for its risk.
+While the Yurchenko approach is standard for both men and women, women normally add twists into a single flip, or salto.
+A double salto from a back-handspring approach has never been trained in earnest by a female gymnast.
+2012 vaulting and facial expression legend McKayla Maroney once tried a Yurchenko double in the (easier) tucked position at a national team training camp—only to have former national team director Marta Karolyi apply a swift kibosh for its risk.
 Given how injury-prone Maroney was, this was probably a good call.
 As the gymnast later explained during a 2016 interview on the GymCastic podcast, an athlete can always stop twisting if a single-salto Yurchenko is going awry.
 But if something goes wrong in the midst of two flips, it can go very, very wrong.

 I would go so far as to say that the best thing about Simone Biles doing this vault—besides how stunning the skill itself is—is how epically she is sticking it to those concern trolls and to anyone who feels entitled to her business.
 Not only do I worship this vault and hope we all get to see it in Tokyo—even just once—but this training footage reminds us that the power dynamics at USA Gymnastics have tipped almost entirely in Biles’ favor.
 Nobody gets to tell Simone Biles that she can’t do a vault she can obviously do.